victor64bm/victor64bm/README.md

 # Interesting Resources

 I leave some links that may be of interest to several people.
-Recently, he tried to be more methodical and take advantage of reading several electronic books to learn different topics.

 ## Python

+* [Pytorch Lightning](https://lightning.ai/).
+Main page of this wrapper of Pytorch, very useful to leverage the multiple capabilities of this Deep Learning framework.
 * [Sensio - Canal de Python y IA](https://www.youtube.com/c/sensio-ia).
 Very good YouTube channel where different topics related to data science, use of python, Git, artificial intelligence, among others, are explained.
 Highly recommended, it is in Spanish language.

 ## R